Brownsea lagoon and wetlands

 The reedbed provides cover for shy wildlife such as the water vole, the water rail and the reed warbler which arrives from Africa in summer and nests in the reeds.

 The lakes are located by land managed by the Dorset Wildlife Trust.
-There is a small entry fee to this reserve which includes access to hides and admission to the Villa Wildlife Centre which has an exhibition, gift shop, toilets and a feeding station for red squirrels.
+There is a suggested donation of £2 to enter this reserve which includes access to hides and admission to the Villa Wildlife Centre which has an exhibition, gift shop, toilets and a feeding station for red squirrels.